To Report or Not?

 - Where sexual violence exists in an abusive relationship, reporting may enable you to end the relationship and end the violence.

-- Reporting may be the first step towards prosecution.
+- Reporting may be the first step toward prosecution.

 - Reporting may help you take some control back in your life.